 What the course is to accomplish

-Why it is necessary to the curriculum
+Why it is necessary to the curriculum and where does the course fit among existing courses or programs in your department?
+In other departments?

 The basis for student enrollment projections

 The initiator must also provide documentation to support this request, such as, but not limited to: